falcopackages/falco-cli/docs/the_cli/start_project/dependency.rst

 check weekly for dependency upgrades in your requirements files and create pull requests for them.

 .. admonition:: Replacing hatch
    :class: tip dropdown

    The project is set up in a way that the underlying environment and dependencies tool should be quite transparent to you.
 Most of the commands you will run will happen through the ``just`` script runner, which will automatically run the command in the appropriate virtual environment.

-If I ever change the underlying tool to use `uv` or just plain old pip, for example, it should not affect your workflow.
-You can even do it yourself if you feel like it; the main thing you'll have to do is update the ``justfile``.
+   If I ever change the underlying tool to use ``uv`` or just plain old ``pip``, for example, it should not affect your workflow.
+You can even do it yourself if you feel like it, the main thing you'll have to do is update the ``justfile``.

 The pyproject.toml File
 -----------------------